justinmahar/articulate-nlg/README.md

 ### `cycle (group: {group: name}, ...texts: (string | {t: text, w: weight})[]): string`

 Uses `choose()` to randomly select one of the provided texts, but ensures that the selected item is not repeated until all remaining items have been chosen.
+Items can be weighted.

 The first argument is an object containing a group name for the items you'd like to cycle: `{group: name}`